 - Alder or local politician (at least keep informed)

-- Safe Kids Coalition and Safe Communities
+- Community partners such as Public Health, Safe Kids Coalition and Rideshare, etc.

 - Compile and present photos and data of identified issues to group.